H & J Smith: H & J Smith Te Anau (1987 - 2020)

+Te Anau store closed on 1 August 2020.

+Outdoor at H & J Smith Invercargill (1972 - 2023)

+A sporting goods store, originally known as Outdoor World in Invercargill.
+The Outdoor Invercargill store was located on Esk Street Invercargill next door to the H & J Smith Invercargill department store with an entrance between the two stores.
+H & J's Outdoor sold a range of outdoor clothing, camping equipment, sports equipment, bikes including a bikes workshop, hunting and fishing gear and firearms.
+H & J's Outdoor operated the franchise for Gun City in Invercargill.

+Outdoor World opened in the former Thomson and Beattie drapery store at 27 Tay Street Invercargill in 1972, the original store was on 2 levels.
+In 2014 Outdoor World relocated to Esk Street.

+In August 2023 the Gun City franchise was taken over by the parent company and continues to operate in the former hunting and fishing space within the H & J's Outdoor store.

+Outdoor at H & J Smith Queenstown (2000 - 2020)

+An Outdoor store operated in Frankton, Queenstown in the Remarkables Park shopping centre originally known as Element before rebranding to Outdoor World followed by Outdoor.
+Outdoor in Queenstown had a similar offering to the Outdoor Invercargill store.

+In early June 2020, H & J Smith confirmed that its Outdoor World branch in Queenstown would be closing down in August, resulting in the loss of ten jobs.
+The Outdoor store in Queenstown closed on 29 August 2020.

 Franchises operated by H & J Smith

 Mitre 10 MEGA Invercargill

 The Mitre 10 MEGA store in Invercargill is owned by H & J Smith.
 H & J Smith's Mitre 10 was first opened in 1988 next to the Invercargill department store.
 In 2004 H & J Smith indicated their intentions to upgrade the Invercargill store to a Mitre 10 MEGA store.
 The new store was built in the former Woolworths Supermarket which had only been operating in the Central Business District of Invercargill for 4 years.
 The Burger King restaurant next to the Woolworths Supermarket had to be demolished and rebuilt in another part of the car park to accommodate the Mitre 10 Mega store.
 The Mitre 10 Mega store was opened in March 2005.

 Mitre 10 MEGA Queenstown

 H & J Smith also operate the Mitre 10 MEGA store in Shotover Park in Frankton.
 The original Mitre 10 store in Queenstown was opened in 1993 and was located on Gray street.
 The store moved to the Remarkable Park shopping centre in 2000.
 As early as 2003, H & J Smith revealed intentions to build a new Mitre 10 MEGA store in Frankton, and after several attempts to gain resource consent the MEGA store was finally opened in 2015.